omni-us/jsonargparse/CONTRIBUTING.rst

 Contributions to jsonargparse are very welcome.
 There are multiple ways for people to help and contribute, among them:

-- Star ⭐ the github project `<https://github.com/omni-us/jsonargparse/>`__.
+- Star ⭐ the GitHub project `<https://github.com/omni-us/jsonargparse/>`__.
 - `Sponsor 🩷 <https://github.com/sponsors/mauvilsa>`__ its maintenance and
   development.
 - Spread the word in your community about the features you like from jsonargparse.
 - Help others to learn how to use jsonargparse by creating tutorials, such as blog posts and videos.
-- Become active in existing github issues and pull requests.
+- Become active in existing GitHub issues and pull requests.
 - Create `issues <https://github.com/omni-us/jsonargparse/issues>`__ for
   reporting bugs and proposing improvements.
 - Create `pull requests <https://github.com/omni-us/jsonargparse/pulls>`__ with